 pJIA patients < 30 kg

-Withdraw a volume of sterile, non-pyrogenic sodium chloride 9 mg/mL (0.9%) solution for injection from a 50 mL infusion bag, equal to the volume of Tofidence concentrate required for the patients dose, under aseptic conditions.
-The required amount of Tofidence concentrate (0.5 mL/kg) should be withdrawn from the vial and placed in the 50 mL infusion bag.
+Withdraw a volume of sterile, non-pyrogenic sodium chloride 9 mg/mL (0.9%) solution for injection from a 50 mL infusion bag, equal to the volume of Tocilizumab STADA concentrate required for the patients dose, under aseptic conditions.
+The required amount of Tocilizumab STADA concentrate (0.5 mL/kg) should be withdrawn from the vial and placed in the 50 mL infusion bag.
 This should be a final volume of 50 mL.
 To mix the solution, gently invert the infusion bag to avoid foaming.

-Tofidence is for single-use only.
+Tocilizumab STADA is for single-use only.

 Any unused product or waste material should be disposed of in accordance with local requirements.